New graduate students @ Memorial

 Step 3.
 Understand your responsibilities as a graduate student.

-All graduate students must review and understand the information on the Integrity and Ethics – Scholarly Essentials web page, www.mun.ca/sgs/current/essentials/.
+All graduate students must review and understand the information on the Integrity and Ethics – Scholarly Essentials website: www.mun.ca/sgs/current/essentials/

 Review the Responsibilities of Supervisors and Graduate Students and Policy on Intellectual Property documents before starting your graduate program.
 Any restrictions on intellectual property rights at the beginning of your program will be reflected on the IP Environment Review form and sent to you with your full offer letter by SGS.
-Accepting the offer of admission and enrolling in your program will imply you have accepted these restrictions.
+While there will be no delay in a student’s thesis progression based on IP concerns, and the copyright of a thesis will belong to the student, you should be aware that your work may be subject to any or all of the following: 1) confidentiality obligations, 2) delays to publication for a sponsor’s review, 3) licensing of intellectual property to a third party, and 4) ownership of intellectual property may reside with a third party.
+Accepting the offer of admission and enrolling in your program will mean you have accepted these restrictions.

 Ensure the status noted in your Program of Study form is accurate.
 Please refer to the University regulations for definitions of full-time and part-time status.
 Remember, to change your status in the future, you will have to complete and submit a Change of Status form.